Original blog published on July 20, 2020 | Blog updated on April 14, 2021

 Don’t Make These Mistakes on Your Company’s Social Channels

 The importance of a strong social media presence for small and medium-sized businesses is common knowledge by now.
-But many of the people who have stepped up to manage their company’s social postings don’t know all of the best practices to get the best results.
-We are here to help with tips for marketing your HVAC business, plumbing company, medical practice or any other commercial enterprise.
+But many people who step up to manage their company’s social postings don’t know all of the best practices to get the best results.
+We are here to help with tips for marketing your HVAC business, plumbing company, medical practice or other commercial enterprise.

 Here are eight common social media mistakes to avoid, with tips for how to maximize the effectiveness of your digital marketing efforts.